elasticpath/html5-reference-storefront/documentation/theming.md

 * Image paths are relative to <code>ui-storefront/public/style</code>
-* <code>variables.less</code> - Control the look and feel for some of the Storefront's common elements, such the colors and fonts for carts, items, links, and so on.
+* <code>variables.less</code> - Controls the look and feel for some of the Storefront's common elements, such the colors and fonts for carts, items, links, and so on.
 * <code>mixins.less</code> - Embeds other CSS properties into the Storefront's general CSS classes.
 * Templates - Are described in <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/extending.md">Customizing HTML5 Features</a>.